 "Comparing systems of enslavement is imprecise and crass.
 Slavery in any period was and is a work of evil.
 Slavery of every kind creates untold suffering, degradation, and humiliation."

-Dr. Lynne emphasizes that this is a challenging passage to interpret.
+Dr. Westfield emphasizes that this is a challenging passage to interpret.
 In her own intepretation, she critiques "the current-day prosperity gospel.
 Prosperity gospel holds to the belief that material wealth is a sign of God's favor.
 Greed and competition are flaunted and rewarded as the highest values.
 Those who lack material wealth are somehow thought to be deficient in faith.
 This passage completely negates that belief.
 It denounces the theology of prosperity gospel.
 We must question the pervasiveness of such theology."

-As for what we as disciples of Jesus can carry forward from our grappling with this gospel text, Dr. Lynne affirms that a little faith ("like a mustard seed") can set in motion momentous transformation, and proposes that engaging in ministry is its own reward: "the reward for doing well is having done it, and that is all there is to say."
+As for what we as disciples of Jesus can carry forward from our grappling with this gospel text, Dr. Westfield affirms that a little faith ("like a mustard seed") can set in motion momentous transformation, and proposes that engaging in ministry is its own reward: "the reward for doing well is having done it, and that is all there is to say."

-Dr. Lynne's complete essay on Luke 17:5-10 may be found in Connections: A Lectionary Commentary, Year C, Volume 3, 2019, pages 372-373.
+Dr. Nancy Lynne Westfield's complete essay on Luke 17:5-10 may be found in Connections: A Lectionary Commentary, Year C, Volume 3, 2019, pages 372-373.
+Her current blog, podcast series, and upcoming leadership events are available on wabashcenter.com and wabash.edu